This is a by-popular-demand DIY project. Over the years, a lot of people have asked for us to do a tutorial on raised planter beds made of juniper.

 Step 1: Cut the Wood

 I don’t have a saw that’s big enough to cut through 6” x 6” material—I doubt you have one either—and I wasn’t convinced that my car would be up to carrying all that weight, so I let Dunn Lumber handle the job.
-The first six cuts at Dunn Lumber are free (every cut after that is 50 cents, so the cuts only cost me $1 total), and Dunn Lumber offers a flat-rate $20 local delivery.
+The first six cuts at Dunn Lumber are free (every cut after that is 50 cents, so the cuts only cost me $1 total), and Dunn Lumber offers a $40 flat-rate delivery charge that's very reasonable.
 It made it all effortless.